ibm-cloud-docs/containers/cs_tutorial_rhos.md

     4. To finish, click **Create cluster**.<p class="note">Your cluster creation might take some time to complete.
 After the cluster state shows **Normal**, the cluster network and load-balancing components take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes.
 Wait until the cluster is ready before continuing to the next step by checking that the **Ingress subdomain** follows a pattern of `<cluster_name>.<region>.containers.appdomain.cloud`.</p>
 2. From the cluster details page, click **OpenShift web console**.
 3. From the dropdown menu in the OpenShift container platform menu bar, click **Application Console**.
 The Application Console lists all project namespaces in your cluster.
 You can navigate to a namespace to view your applications, builds, and other Kubernetes resources.
-4. To complete the next lesson by working in the terminal, click your profile **IAM#user.name@email.com > Copy Login Command**.
+4. To complete the next lesson by working in the terminal: From the OpenShift web console menu bar, click your profile **IAM#user.name@email.com > Copy Login Command**.
 Paste the copied `oc` login command into your terminal to authenticate via the CLI.

 ### Creating a cluster with the CLI
 {: #openshift_create_cluster_cli}